 - 1. Verbal warning

-- 2. Conference with direct supervisor and/or the principal or department manager
+- 2. Conference with direct performance manager or department manager

 - 3. Written warning

 - 4. Suspension with or without pay

 - 5. Termination of employment

 - 6. Disqualification for bonuses or pay increases

 The progression of these steps depends upon the severity of the problem and the number of occurrences.
 And, as noted above, there may also be circumstances when one or more steps are bypassed or in which IDEA may proceed directly to termination.